vmpartner/mysql-buckup/README.md

     vmpartner/mysql-buckup
 ```

+You need set MYSQL, FTP details and periodic task CRON_JOB in cron format.
+If you don't know cron, please read more at https://en.wikipedia.org/wiki/Cron

-⚠ You must set "restart: unless-stopped" because first time run hack for generating cron file by env and then will kill main process.
+⚠ Note that "restart: unless-stopped" required, because first time image run hack for generating cron file by your CRON_JOB that set by env variable and then will kill main process for restart.
 Please see file bin/add_task for details.